adolenc/cl-neovim/README.md

     $ ln -s ~/quicklisp/local-projects/cl-neovim ~/.nvim/plugged/cl-neovim

-This installs the host and a [sample plugin](https://github.com/adolenc/cl-neovim/blob/master/rplugin/lisp/sample-plugin.lisp), which you can test by running neovim, running `:UpdateRemotePlugins` and restarting neovim.
-After this, running `:Cmd`, `:call Func()` or entering a lisp buffer should trigger the first line to be rewritten (but only first 5 times).
+This installs the host and a [sample plugin](https://github.com/adolenc/cl-neovim/blob/master/rplugin/lisp/sample-plugin.lisp), which you can test by running `$ nvim -c UpdateRemotePlugins` and restarting neovim.
+After this, executing `:Cmd`, `:call Func()` or entering a lisp buffer should trigger the current line to be rewritten (but only the first 5 times).

 In case you would like to install the host manually, you need to copy `autoload/` and `plugin/` folders into `~/.nvim/` folder:

-    $ cp -r autoload plugin ~/.nvim/
+    $ cp -r ~/quicklisp/local-projects/cl-neovim/autoload ~/quicklis/local-projects/cl-neovim/plugin ~/.nvim/

 #### b) Using the package
 To use the package, run neovim and make it listen to the right address: